-- · The agreement will establish a secure, predictable legal framework for U.S. investors operating in Peru. - · All forms of investment are protected under the Agreement, including enterprises, debt, concessions and similar contracts, and intellectual property. - U.S. investors will enjoy in almost all circumstances the right to establish, acquire and operate investments in Peru on an equal footing with local investors and with investors of other countries. - Pursuant to U.S. Trade Promotion Authority (TPA), the agreement draws from U.S. legal principles and practices to provide U.S. investors in Peru a basic set of substantive and procedural protections that Peruvian investors currently enjoy under the U.S. legal system.
-These include due process protections and the right to receive a fair market value for property in the event of an expropriation. - The investor protections in the chapter are backed by a transparent, binding international arbitration mechanism.
-Submissions to arbitral tribunals will be publicly available and hearings will generally be open to the public.
-Tribunals will also be authorized to accept amicus submissions from non-disputing parties.
-In addition, these procedures will be available for claims by investors of breaches of investment agreements certain contracts between investors and governments relating to natural resources, infrastructure, and public services concluded before or after the TPA's entry into force.
+- The agreement will establish a stable legal framework for U.S. investors operating in Colombia.
+All forms of investment will be protected under the agreement, including enterprises, debt, concessions and similar contracts, and intellectual property.
+With very few exceptions, U.S. investors will be treated as well as Colombian investors (or investors of any other country) in the establishment, acquisition, and operation of investments in Colombia. - Pursuant to U.S. Trade Promotion Authority (TPA), the agreement draws from U.S. legal principles and practices to provide U.S. investors in Colombia substantive and procedural protections that foreign investors currently enjoy under the U.S. legal system.
+These include due process protections and the right to receive fair market value for property in the event of an expropriation. - The investor protections in the Investment Chapter are backed by a transparent, binding international arbitration mechanism, under which investors may, at their own initiative, bring claims against a government for an alleged breach of the chapter.
+Submissions to investor-state arbitral tribunals will be made public, and hearings will generally be open to the public.
+Tribunals will also be authorized to accept amicus submissions from non-disputing parties. - In the preamble, the Parties agree that "foreign investors are not hereby accorded greater substantive rights with respect to investment protections than domestic investors under domestic law where, as in the United States, protections of investor rights under domestic law equal or exceed those set forth in this Agreement."
+This provision reflects one of the negotiating objectives of the Trade Act of 2002 to ensure "that foreign investors in the United States are not accorded greater substantive rights with respect to investment protections than United States investors in the United States."